Remember the Cashmere Fruit Stand “Tiny’s” Along Highway 2?

 Richard "Tiny" Graves opened Cashmere’s iconic Fruit Stand in 1953.

 He knew how to promote his business - placing signs all over Washington state.
-Some families drove hours just to get their fresh fruit at Tiny's in Cashmere!
+Some families drove hours to get fresh fruit at Tiny's in Cashmere!

 Also known as the "Cider King," Tiny was anything but - standing 6’3” tall and weighing 400 pounds.